AhmetCavus/Qif.Reader/README.md

 # Qif.Reader
-A Qif Reader for the .Net Standard libarary
+A Qif Reader for the .Net Standard library